2011–12 Aston Villa F.C. season: Squad numbers

 Following the exit of Ashley Young to Manchester United, Stephen Ireland was given the #7 which was held by the former winger.
 With Ireland having worn the #9 shirt last season, him taking the #7 allowed Darren Bent to wear the #9 this season.
 Also, after Stewart Downing's departure to Liverpool, James Collins took over the #6 meaning his old #29 shirt could be given to January signing Enda Stevens.

-New signings goalkeeper Shay Given and winger Charles N'Zogbia were given the #1 (vacated by the departed Brad Friedel) and #10 (vacated by the departed John Carew) shirts, respectively.
+New signings goalkeeper Shay Given from Manchester City and ex-Wigan winger Charles N'Zogbia were given the #1 (vacated by the departed Brad Friedel) and #10 (vacated by the departed John Carew) shirts, respectively.

 Deadline day capture Alan Hutton, took the #2 shirt left free after Luke Young's transfer to Queens Park Rangers and loan signing Jermaine Jenas had been given the #8 shirt for the season, last worn by Robert Pires.
 It was again vacated, however, when Jenas returned to Tottenham Hotspur in December.

 Young striker Graham Burke was added to the first-team squad ahead of the League Cup tie against Bolton Wanderers on 20 September, being handed the #36 shirt.